opencurve/curve/docs/en/chunkserver_design_en.md

 Here's what the Chunkserver will do when starting:

-+ Detect whether there's any Chunkserver ID on local disk, if it does, skip the processes below since it has been registered.
++ Detect the Chunkserver ID on the disk corresponding to the local Chunkserver, if it exists, it means that it has been registered, and skip the next steps directly.
-+ Construct ChunkServerRegistRequest, and uses the interface RegistChunkServer to send the message to MDS.
++ Construct ChunkServerRegistRequest message and send it to MDS using RegistChunkServer interface.
-+ If the request time out, or an MDS unavailable reply is received, return to step 2 retry.
-If received a reply with the status code marking invalid registration, the Chunkserver will quit.
++ If the response times out, it may mean that the MDS is temporarily unavailable, go back to step 2 and try again; if the statusCode means invalid registration, etc., chunkserver exits.
-+ Executes Chunkserver ID and token persistence, then finish.
++ Persist the chunkserverID and token to the disk, and the registration is complete.

 #### Persistence of Registration Info：

 The data format of persisted data will varies according to the file system it stored in.
 For ext4, data are stored in file chunkserver.dat under the root data directory.
 When storing, a checksum for Chunkserver ID, token and data epoch will be calculated and stored in a JSON data structure called ChunkserverPersistentData in chunkserver.dat.

-When reading, the checksum in ChunkserverPersistentData will first be inspected in case there's any data corruption, and make sure that the epoch is supported.
+When reading, the checksum in ChunkserverPersistentData will first be inspected in case there's any data corruption, and make sure that the version is supported.

 #### Chunkserver Copyset Reconstruction